edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 ### Built-in Application Service Metrics

-!!! edgey "EdgeX 2.3"
-    Additional built-in Application Service Metrics have been added for EdgeX  2.3

 All application services have the following built-in metrics:

 - `MessagesReceived` - This is a **counter** metric that counts the number of messages received by the application service.
 Includes invalid messages.